Austinstevesk/copia-practical/custom_odoo/README.md

 - Add the details and save

 # Custom_partner module (For the customers)
+- This includes the custom_partner module to add children fields

 - Clone the repository, copy custom_partners module to odoo/custom/addons
 - Restart odoo using ```sudo service odoo-server restart```
 - Get to the UI and search for the module ```custom_partners``` then install